MakeSchool-Tutorials/sa-2018-rotten-potatoes/P07-Writing-To-MongoDB/content.md

 # Building our Review Model

-First, we'll a new data model to represent our movie review data.
+First, we'll need a new data model to represent our movie review data.
 Whenever we want to represent data within our MongoDB database, we'll need to create a model for it.
 In this case, our model will be our _Review_ resource.

 Our _Review_ model will have the following properties: